IskandarGhobril/empanada/_sections/intro.md

 ## Introduction

 Financial markets are often described as forward-looking.
 Every week, investors confidently state what they believe the market will do over the next six months: **bullish**, **bearish**, or **neutral**.
 These expectations shape headlines, influence portfolio decisions, and justify billions in capital flows.
-But beneath this apparent foresight lies a deeper and rarely examined question: **who is actually leading whom?**
-Do investors' predictions pull the market in a certain direction?
-Or are they largely reactions to market movements that have already begun?
-Understanding this relationship has profound implications for how we interpret market forecasts, investment strategies, and our confidence in predicting financial outcomes.
+But beneath this apparent foresight lies a deeper and rarely examined question: **who is actually leading whom?** Do investors’ predictions *pull* the market in a certain direction? or are they largely reactions to market movements that have already begun?
+Financial markets feel like a collective mind yet it's unclear who is leading the dance.
----

 ## Two Competing Stories